zhanxw/rvtests/README.md

 *Prepare data*.
 According to VCF standard, male genotype needs to coded as 0 or 1.
 For compatibility, rvtests also support 0/0 or 1/1 coding.
 In VCF files, male genotypes can be written as "0", "1", "0|0", "0/0", "1|1", "1/1".
 All other genotypes will be treated as missing.

-*Genotype in the regression model*.
+*Genotype in regression models*.
 For consistence, male genotypes are converted to 0 or 2.
+When male dosages are provided, we expect the values in the VCF file are between 0.0 and 1.0, and then will model them as twice the value.

 *MetaScore results*.
-If `--meta score` is specified, the output file `prefix.MetaScore.assoc.gz` includes PAR-region and non-PAR region analysis.
+If `--meta score` is specified, the output file `prefix.MetaScore.assoc.gz` includes both PAR-region and non-PAR region analysis.
-However, in the non-PAR region, the difference is that Hardy-Weinberg P-value and homeozygous-reference/heterzygous/homozygous-alternative sample sizes are calculated using female samples only.
+However, in the non-PAR region, the difference is that Hardy-Weinberg P-value and homeozygous-reference/heterzygous/homozygous-alternative sample sizes are calculated **using female samples only**.

 *Related individuals*.
 Just append `--xHemi` to the `vcf2kinship` (more details in [Kinship generation](#kinship-generation)) and `rvtest` command lines.
 Rvtests can recognize non-PAR region kinship file and use it in the analysis.